isonnymichael/floating-awesome-button/readme.txt

 * Download the plugin and extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation

 == Changelog ==

+= 1.5.1 =
+* HOTFIX: Anchor link scroll position
+* HOTFIX: Single scroll to top button only not showing

 = 1.5.0 =
 * Add support location rules for user roles & post taxonomies